At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 - and joints and specific back pain,

-- in some cases, constipation, diarrhea,
+- in some cases constipation, diarrhea,

-- intense thirst and frequent urination,
+- extreme thirst and frequent urination,

 - lethargy, fatigue or vice versa, energy,